CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 	+ *Multiple parents*: Multiple collections can contain the same (sub-)resource, so traversal from different ancestors to the same descendant is not problematic.

 + *Cons*:
-	+ *Model fitness*: it uses the default schema inappropriately (most of the message properties are ignored, in fact in only uses properties from the generic [CreativeWork](http://schema.org/CreativeWork) schema) and doesn't allow for any specific ontology *properties* used in editions, such as `hasEnrichment` and `isCarriedOn`.
+	+ *Model fitness*: it uses the default schema inappropriately (most of the message properties are ignored, in fact it only uses properties from the generic [CreativeWork](http://schema.org/CreativeWork) schema) and doesn't allow for any specific ontology *properties* used in editions, such as `hasEnrichment` and `isCarriedOn`.
 	+ *Redundancy*: The client sends the entire resource structure to the server upon parsing the resource in the browser window, regardless of whether the server already knows about the resource structure.
 	+ *Simplicity*: It's not obvious what schema to use for different types of resources.
 E.g. in the Correspondence case the most appropriate schema might be message, but in the case of newspaper articles, it is probably a different schema.
-An alternative is to always use the `CreativeWork` because it contains the `hasPart` relationship, but it doesn't allow any specific semantics of the domain. **Although it is possible to let the *resource* server specify what schema should be used (next to the *Annotatable Thing* ontology for indicating what can annotated) but this falls outside its responsibilities.
-It shouldn't have to specify which schema the annotation client and server use to communicate with each other. **
+An alternative is to always use the `CreativeWork` because it contains the `hasPart` relationship, but it doesn't allow any specific semantics of the domain. **Although it is possible to let the *resource* server specify what schema should be used (next to the *Annotatable Thing* ontology for indicating what can annotated), this falls outside its responsibilities.
+It shouldn't have to specify which schema the annotation client and server use to communicate with each other.**

 <a name="ranking_options"></a>
 ### 4.5 Choosing between Modelling Options

 The first two options (**All-in-one** and **Structure as annotation**) lead to severe problems:

-+ **All-in-one** forces the server to parse annotations to reason over structure, has high duplication and doesn't easily generalise aggregation at larger levels (multiple parents).
++ **All-in-one** forces the server to parse annotations to reason about structure, has high duplication and doesn't easily generalize aggregation at larger levels (multiple parents).
-+ **Structure as annotation** has high overhead in exchanging information, doesn't clearly separate resource structure information from annotations leading to potential ambiguity and doesn't fit well with the purposes of the W3C Web Annotation model.
++ **Structure as annotation** has high overhead in exchanging information, doesn't clearly separate resource structure information from annotations, leading to potential ambiguity, and doesn't fit well with the purposes of the W3C Web Annotation model.

 Of the **Structure as separate model** options, the **IIIF** and **Annotation as Abstract Class** models have severe problems: